gerkirill/jquery-stateful-plugin/README.md

 ## What does this library do for you?

  + makes plugin functionality definition clean
+ + provides a solution for context-dependent value of `this` keyword (e.g. in callback functions)
  + provides you with separate context for each HTML element you plugin was applied to
  + automatically registers you plugin with jQuery
  + makes calls to plugin chainable